Buy an energy efficient car

 Combined with renewable electricity, an electric car is an emissions-free solution that is cheaper to run than fossil fuel varieties.

 Some of the issues to consider with electric cars include:

 - the distance the car will travel before requiring the batteries to be recharged

 - the environmental cost of their construction

-- the source of the electricity used to charge (does the power from burning coal or from renewable sources?)
+- the source of the electricity used to charge (is the power from burning coal or from renewable sources?)